 OJP will require each award recipient to submit regular performance data that show the completed work's results.
-The performance data directly relate to the goals, objectives, and deliverables identified in the "Goals, objectives, and Deliverables" discussion.
+The performance data directly relate to the goals, objectives, and deliverables identified in the "Goals, Objectives, and Deliverables" discussion.
 Applicants can visit OJP's performance measurement page at www.ojp.gov/performance for an overview of performance measurement activities at OJP.

-A list of performance measure questions for this program can be found in the 'Performance Measures' section below
+A list of performance measure questions for this program can be found in the 'Perfromance Measures' section below..

-NIJ will require award recipients to submit performance measure data in quarterly financial reports, semi-annual performance reports, and the final research report and separately submit a semi-annual performance report in JustGrants.
-NIJ will provide further guidance on the post-award submission process, if the applicant is selected for award.
+NIJ will require award recipients to submit performance measure data in quarterly financial reports, semi-annual performance reports, and the final research report in JustGrants.
+NIJ will provide further guidance on the post-award submission process if the applicant is selected for award.